 Divergence by order

-Also on the ''Investors'' tab, there is a graph with dots in different colours and sizes, which represent the orders executed for investors.
+On the ''Investors'' tab, there is a graph with dots in different colours and sizes, which represent the orders executed for investors.

 The vertical axis represents the latency in milliseconds, and the horizontal axis shows the divergence in Pips (red dot = negative divergence; green dot = positive divergence).